 Our business model, besides the operation of food service outlets, also includes the expansion into the manufacturing of confectioneries particularly moon cake since 1986.
 In 1995, a moon cake manufacturing facility in Sungai Buloh with built-up area of approximately 20,000 square feet was built.
 Subsequently in 2002, we moved to a new manufacturing facility in Shah Alam, Selangor with a total built-up area of 63,246 square feet.
-As part of the Group's strategy to expand its portfolio of in-house manufactured products, the Company also ventured into the production of egg rolls in 1999.
-Our manufacturing concern exports to various countries including the United States, Australia, New Zealand, Indonesia, Hong Kong, Canada, Macau, Papua New Guinea and the Netherlands.
+As part of the Group's strategy to expand its portfolio of in-house manufactured products, the Company also ventured into the production of egg rolls in 1999 and western cookies.
+Our manufacturing concern exports to various countries including the United States of America, Australia, New Zealand, Indonesia and Canada.